lytedev/lyte-theme/README.md

     "color_scheme": "Packages/Theme - Lyte/Lyte-Solarized/Lyte-Solarized.tmTheme",
     "color_scheme": "Packages/Theme - Lyte/Lyte-Solarized-Light/Lyte-Solarized-Light.tmTheme",

 But you probably already have syntax highlighting you prefer. =) Hopefully this theme fits it well!
 If not, I suggest changing your syntax highlight background to `#111111`.
 Should make a world of difference.
+If you _really_ want to get this theme to match your syntax highlighting (or vice-versa), modify the theme to use the active border color (currently green by default) to match your syntax highlighting green.
+Same for the "dirty" color (currently red).

 ## Customization